bradmartin/nativescript-snackbar/README.md

 };

 exports.actionSnack = function(args) {
-   var options = {};
+    var options = {
-   // The snackText here is the main text to display with the snackbar. options.snackText = "Emails Deleted.";
+        snackText: "Emails Deleted.", // The snackText here is the main text to display with the snackbar.
-   // The android snackbar has a default of 3000ms before it hides. options.hideDelay = 3000;
-   // The actionText will appear on the right side and is interactive if the user taps it before the snackbar hides options.actionText = "UNDO";
+        actionText: "UNDO", // The actionText will appear on the right side and is interactive if the user taps it before the snackbar hides
+        hideDelay: 3000, // The android snackbar has a default of 3000ms before it hides.

         // Action text click function
-   options.actionClickFunction = function () {
+        actionClickFunction: function () {
-      alert('Action clicked.');
+            viewModel.message = "ACTION!";
+        }
     };

    // Call the .action() method on the nativescript-snackbar module snackbar.action(options);
 };

+exports.dismissSnack = function(args) {
+   snackbar.dismiss();
+}

 ```
 Simple Snackbar | Action Snackbar